Thai Spice Blends: Definition, Types, Uses & Storage Guide

 • Grilled Veggie Rub: Mix red curry paste with olive oil and honey for a sticky glaze on zucchini, eggplant, or bell peppers.

-• Marinades: Add green curry paste to coconut milk and use it to marinate chicken or tofu before grilling or baking.
+• Marinades: Add green curry paste to coconut milk for chicken or tofu before grilling.

-• Stir-Fry Boosters: Stir a spoonful of yellow curry paste into any vegetable stir-fry for a burst of Southeast Asian flavor.
+• Stir-Fry Boosters: Stir a spoonful of yellow curry paste into any vegetable stir-fry for Southeast Asian flavor.

-• Savory Pancakes: Fold a bit of panang paste into your pancake batter for a surprising umami twist.
+• Savory Pancakes: Fold panang paste into pancake batter for an umami twist.

-• Homemade Ramen Upgrade: Whisk tom yum paste into your broth base for an instant hit of Thai-inspired goodness.
+• Homemade Ramen Upgrade: Whisk tom yum paste into broth for Thai-inspired broth.

 Thai spice-marinated chicken skewers on grill